ETHNO VILLAGE LJUBAČKE DOLINE (4)

 From day four of our Bosnia holiday - 11th May, 2024.

-This is a shot from higher ground, also part of the Ethno Village complex.
-Down there talking to each other beneath my position are Christine and Mary Grace chatting.
-On their right is the village church and the bell tower.
-I was enchanted by the church when I went inside, it is very small but has all the characteristics of the magnificent bigger Orthodox churches that I have seen elsewhere especially in Athens.
+Everything in this stunning small village makes the village look like Lilliput village.
+This is the very small local church (left) and next to it (right) is the church bell tower.
+Remember it is completely authentic and has all the features, even on the inside, of an Orthodox church of much bigger dimensions.

-Than you very much for your visits, for your comments and for the fav's on yesterday's picture
+Thank you very much for all your views, for your lovely comments and for all the fav's on yesterday's picture.

+Tomorrow I will show one last image of this lovely little village which was a great place to visit.